Come back to the main article here.

 - Averted with the calls for PK Freeze and PK Fire, which have been removed.
-Lucas's Side-B is now PK Freeze, and he doesn't say its name.
+Lucas's side special is now PK Freeze, and he doesn't say its name.

 - Charge Meter: Offense Up allows Lucas to use stronger versions of his smash attacks, which either have more power, more range, or both, depending on the move.

-- Cool Sword: The Masked Man Lucas bonus costume switches out his stick for this.
+- Cool Sword: The Masked Man Disguise bonus costume switches out his stick for this.

 - Divergent Character Evolution: His specials are now much more distinct from Ness's.
-His neutral-B is now Offense Up, and PK Freeze is now his side-B, though it's just a tweaked version of regular Brawl's PK Fire with the ice graphic effects.
+His neutral special is Offense Up, and PK Freeze is his side special, though it's just a tweaked version of regular Brawl's PK Fire with the ice graphic effects.

 - Pintsized Powerhouse: With his incredibly strong powered-up smash attacks.
 The rest of his moves are average-powered.

 - Psychic Powers: Even more prominent than Ness.
 He uses PK energy for his normal and Smash attacks in addition to his Specials.

 Voiced by: David Hayter (English) and Akio Ootsuka (Japanese)

 Snake was buffed to be a true Tactical Espionage Expert, using both mind games and stage control to succeed.
 He is now in the same weight class as the other humans in Project M, and he gained several speed buffs.
 Also, he has two new knife attacks.